BleuBleu/FamiStudio/README.md

 ## Compiled versions
 All releases are available in the [Releases](https://github.com/BleuBleu/FamiStudio/releases) section.
 If you are on Windows, simply download and run the .MSI installer and a shortcut to FamiStudio will be placed in your Start menu.

-#### PipeWire crashes
-On Linux, PipeWire might have issues.
-In order to fix that, the only known solution is to go into the dllmap(`FamiStudio.exe.config`) and remove the target property for libopenal.
-Make sure you have OpenAL installed on your system!

 ## Compiling
 FamiStudio is composed of a few projects:
 - The main FamiStudio application is written in C#.